fommil/fpmortals/manuscript/under-review.md

 no `Exception`.
 Minimising the complexity of inputs and outputs is the best way to achieve totality.
-As a rule of thumb, it is a sign of a badly designed function when the complexity of a function's return value is larger than the product of its inputs: it becomes a source of entropy.
+As a rule of thumb, it is a sign of a badly designed function when the complexity of a function's return value is larger than the product of its inputs: it is a source of entropy.

 The complexity of a total function itself is the number of possible